GiridharaSPK/GiridharaSPK/README.md

 - 👋 Hi, I’m @GiridharaSPK
 - 👀 I’m interested in learning new technologies and solving problems
-- 🌱 I’m currently learning C#, .NET, Kotlin, Java, SpringBoot, Android, React, Javascript, Angular and Python
+- 🌱 Experienced in Java, Kotlin, SpringBoot, C#, .NET, Android, React, Javascript, Angular and Python
 - 💞️ I’m looking to work on any interesting applications that could help me become a better developer and challenge my engineering skills
 - 📫 Can reach me on [Linkedin](https://www.linkedin.com/in/giridharaspk/) or email